maxwellito/hexabeat/README.md

 The MPK is not required to manipulate the app.
 The setup must be blank.

 a.
-Pick an ausio deck from the list (preset and added by the user).
+Pick an audio deck from the list (preset and added by the user).
 Under each of them a tickbox will inform if a session already exists about it.
 If the user wants to add a custom one, the last item in the list is a `+` to provide the audio deck URL.
 One the choice made, it loads the audio deck.
 If fail, it doesn't go to the next step.

 - **P1** : Selects